spencer-shadley/completed-class/04-web-apis/1-saturday-intro-web-apis/activities/03-Stu_Traverse-That-DOM/README.md

 ## Bonus

-* Change 3 other elements styles that we did not ask for above.
+Change 3 other elements styles that we did not ask for above.

+## Bonus 2

+Customize your favorite site using the console to execute JavaScript